arguellocarlos/ubuntusetup/README.md

 This method will create a cloud-init ISO that can be used to provide user-data and meta-data to your VM during its creation¹²³.

-Let me know if you need any more details or run into any issues!

 Source: Conversation with Copilot, 10/29/2024

 [(1) cloud-localds (1) — cloud-image-utils — Debian testing — Debian Manpages.](https://manpages.debian.org/testing/cloud-image-utils/cloud-localds.1.en.html.)